SamanthaCBajis/ShapestoLife/README.md

 ### Deployment
 When building the application to your phone an important note:
 <br />
-<br /> • In Player Settings, you are able to not only change the name of the application and bundle identifier to whatever you would like you can also add a photo to be the icon for the application on your phone!
+<br /> • In Player Settings, you are able to not only able to change the name of the application and bundle identifier to whatever you would like, you can also add a photo to be the icon for the application on your phone!
 It will be one of the first things you can do in Player Settings.
 Right under renaming the application.

 ## How to play
 To play the application **_ShapestoLife_** is very simple and fun!